 Many interviewed CFOs discussed how they paused capital investments during the pandemic, particularly in buildings and bed towers.
 They saw the acceleration of virtual health and virtual work resulting in less demand for business and clinical space.
 Some hope that their virtual trends continue.
 Now, many face the decision of what to do with assets.

-Fifty-three percent of surveyed CFOs said that they are reducing spending on new building assets compared to the beginning of the year (figure 4).
+Fifty-three per cent of surveyed CFOs said that they are reducing spending on new building assets compared to the beginning of the year (figure 4).
 Interviewed CFOs discussed pausing planned capital projects until they had reassessed demand and understood their longer-term financial position.
 Many said that they were rethinking hospital bed towers that were expansions vs. upgrades, with priority given to projects that would improve the consumer experience through integrated digital technologies in physical spaces and better ergonomics.
-Some recognized the possibility of needing fewer beds in the longer term.
+Some recognised the possibility of needing fewer beds in the longer term.

 Both health systems and health plans have office space that they may no longer need due to virtual work.
 Some interviewed CFOs said that they are rethinking their leased space.
 Reducing these leases could save money but most have long-term leases and landlords to contend with before they can act.
 Others said they are considering reconfiguring their clinics to include space for clinicians to conduct virtual visits.